TimothyNeilTan/Cybersecurity-Data-in-Supabase/readme.md

   - Retrieves data from various sources hosting CWE, CPE, and CVE data.
   - Includes functions for batching and transforming CWE data from XML to JSON.
 - **Batching:**
-  - The CPE files (around 1 GB each) are split into 2000+ smaller files for processing and uploading.
+  - The CPE file (around 1 GB) is split into 2000+ smaller files for processing and uploading.

 ---